Sinopec Q4 net profit falls 30 percent, misses estimates

-HONG KONG/BEIJING (Reuters) - China Petroleum and Chemical Corp (Sinopec Corp) (0386.HK), the country’s second largest integrated oil company, posted a 30 percent fall in fourth-quarter net profit, missing forecasts, as big losses at its refining arm offset upstream gains.
+HONG KONG/BEIJING (Reuters) - China Petroleum and Chemical Corp (Sinopec Corp) (0386.HK), the country’s second largest integrated oil company, posted a 30 percent fall in fourth-quarter net profit on Sunday, missing forecasts, as big losses at its refining arm offset upstream gains.

-Sinopec (600028.SS) (SNP.N), Asia’s largest refiner, saw heavy refining losses last year as increases in domestic prices for oil products failed to keep pace with strong rises in international crude prices, and analysts said its earnings would still largely hinge on international oil prices.
+Sinopec (600028.SS) (SNP.N), Asia’s largest refiner, saw heavy refining losses last year as increases in domestic prices for oil products failed to keep pace with strong rises in international crude prices.

-“Sinopec is facing a lot of uncertainties this year.
-Its refining segment is still losing money due to high crude prices.
-Its petrochemical business is also deteriorating due to rising cost and weaker demand,” Yan Shi, analyst at UOB Kay Hian, said on Monday.
+“We estimate that in 2012 the price of international crude oil will generally fluctuate in a high range due to tight geopolitical situation and other factors,” the company said its annual report.

 China’s fuel price hikes often come smaller and later than required under its pricing formula due to inflation concerns, leaving refiners saddled with mounting losses.